Custom API Endpoints

 return HTMLResponse("Hello World")

-To use Chainlit APIs, you have to init a Chainlit context.
+To use Chainlit APIs, a Chainlit context is required.

 HTTP context